 Save time before you go and while you're in Japan with our popular private guided tours and digitally self-guided tour services.
 Including personalized itineraries designed by an expert for anywhere you want to go and how.
 Off-the-beaten-track trips, walking tours, spiritual hiking pilgrimages, business and pleasure travel . . .
 Let us know how we can make your journey to Tokyo or Kyoto or anywhere else in Japan better in so many ways!

-Planning international trips is a time-intensive process and getting it right depends, in the end, on what you know and who.
-Your Japan Private Tours (YJPT) founder and owner, Ian Ropke, has been providing high-level travel services to individuals, families, groups and companies since 1990.
+Planning international trips is a time-intensive process and getting it right depends, in the end, on what you know and who you know.
+Your Japan Private Tours (YJPT) founder and owner, Ian Ropke, has been providing high-level Japan travel consulting services to individuals, families, groups and companies since 1990.
 Everyone is special at YJPT and we look forward to advising and helping you plan a great itinerary for your trip and connecting you with friendly reliable English speaking guides anywhere in Japan.
 We work with English as a second language speakers from anywhere in the world.

 “I work closely with my clients.
 Even when you're in Japan, I continue to work with you via email, WhatsApp, Skype and Wechat.
 In addition to our popular day & night tour itineraries(guided and self-guided), I am always creating new customized days and weeks for clients.
 Everything from morning, day and night tour itineraries to 7-14 day journeys across Japan.

 I like a blend of off-the-beaten-track locations mixed with the best-value places in a given area.
 I have designed all kinds of trips to Kyushu, Hokkaido, Okinawa, and Shikoku.
 And I have created an amazing range options in and around Tokyo, Kyoto, Takayama, Kyoto, Osaka and Hiroshima.
 Email us today and get your first or your next Japan trip off to a good start!